This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 1. Make Your Own Wrapping Paper (or Go Without)

-What a shame so much water, oil and trees are wasted every year solely to produce something that exists only to be torn off and thrown away!
+What a shame so much water, oil and trees are wasted every year solely to produce something that exists only to be used once, torn off and then thrown in the garbage.
+Instead of store-bought wrapping paper, get creative and try:

 You could even go without wrapping your gifts altogether.
 A Small Footprint Family Facebook fan recently told me that at her home, she hides all the unwrapped presents around the house, and holds a holiday scavenger hunt for the kids to find them.
 What a fun, clever, low-waste idea!